RomanBrocki/editor_ia/README.md

 ### ✅ Prompt Enforcement
 Each prompt uses structured `<|im_start|>` tags to simulate system/user/assistant interaction.
 The prompt instructs the model not to alter structure or meaning, only to revise fluency and correctness.

+### 🧠 Smart Fallback Handling
+The review system has been upgraded to handle partial LLM failures intelligently:
+Each text block is reviewed individually.
+- If the model fails to return a valid response, a second attempt is made only on the failed blocks.
+- If the second attempt also fails, the original block is retained.
+- This ensures robustness without unnecessary retries.

 ### ✅ Cleanup
 The output is sanitized via `re.sub` to remove chat artifacts:
 - system echoes,